sphaero/sphof/docs/philosopher_actors.rst

 -------------------------

-The Philosopher Actor classes provide classes with methods for the Dining Philosopher problem from test 2.
+The Philosopher Actor classes provide classes with methods for the Dining Philosophers Problem from test 2.

 PhilosopherActor class
 ######################